Mina Shum: Feature films

 Shum has directed four feature-length films.
 Her first feature-length film, Double Happiness, was released in 1994, and stars Sandra Oh.
-Double Happiness, is a semi-autobiographical film based on Shum's early experiences of leaving home as a teenager.
+Double Happiness is a semi-autobiographical film based on Shum's early experiences of leaving home as a teenager.
 The film is about an aspiring actress trying to assert her independence from the expectations of her Chinese Canadian family.
-Double Happiness won numerous awards including: the "Wolfgang Staudte Award" at the Berlin International Film Festival, the "Audience Award" at the Torino International Festival of Young Cinema, and "Best Canadian Feature Film" at the Toronto International Film Festival.
+Double Happiness won numerous awards, including the "Wolfgang Staudte Award" at the Berlin International Film Festival, the "Audience Award" at the Torino International Festival of Young Cinema, and "Best Canadian Feature Film" at the Toronto International Film Festival.

 Shum's second feature film, Drive, She Said, premiered at the Toronto International Film Festival in 1997 and was in official competition at the Turin Delle Donne Film Festival.
-Drive, She Said, is about a woman that is willingly taken hostage by a bank robber and accompanies him cross country to visit his ailing mother and her estranged family.
+Drive, She Said, is about a woman who is willingly taken hostage by a bank robber and accompanies him cross-country to visit his ailing mother and her estranged family.
 Her third feature film, Long Life, Happiness & Prosperity was screened as part of the Canadian Perspective Program at the 2002 Toronto International Film Festival and at the 2003 Sundance Film Festival.
 The film is about a young girl who uses Taoist magic to help her mother's financial situation and love life.

 In her three narrative feature films, Double Happiness, Drive, She Said, and Long Life, Happiness, and Prosperity, Shum uses a comedic approach to depict the Chinese Canadian family in multicultural Canada.
 She says that as a Chinese immigrant, she uses humour to characterize society in general.
-Shum's films often features ironic, discontented young women that want to leave home for something better.
-In her films, Shum characterizes home as being a place of conflict, boredom, and disappointment.
-Her depiction of familial negotiations ensure conflicts for her protagonists.
+Shum's films often feature ironic, discontented young women who want to leave home for something better.
+In her films, Shum characterizes home as a place of conflict, boredom, and disappointment.
+Her depiction of familial negotiations ensures conflicts for her protagonists.

 In February 2014, Shum began shooting in Montreal on a National Film Board of Canada feature documentary entitled Ninth Floor, about the Sir George Williams Affair student protest.
 Filming coincided with the 45th anniversary of the incident.
 Ninth Floor premiered at the 2015 Toronto International Film Festival.
 It deals with an incident in 1969 at Sir George Williams University (later merged into Concordia University) where students occupied a ninth-floor computer lab to protest the handling by school officials of a complaint about racial discrimination.
 At the 2015 Vancouver International Film Festival, Shum was awarded the Women in Film+Television Artistic Merit Award for Ninth Floor.

+In 2026 she entered production on Whatcha Want, her first narrative feature film since Meditation Park.
+The film is slated to premiere at the 2026 Toronto International Film Festival.